Great Value for Money

 Whether you’re in need of shared, VPS, dedicated, or cloud hosting, you can rest assured DreamHost has a plan that’s got you covered.
 But the real question is, are these plans any good?

-At Website Builder Expert, we’re not just committed to helping you get online – we want to set you up for the best possible chance of success once you’re there.
-That’s why we independently research a wide range of web hosting providers.
+At Website Builder Expert, we’re committed to helping you get online – and we want to set you up for the best possible chance of success once you’re there.
+That’s why we independently research a wide range of web hosting providers across different hosting types and industries.

 Below, you can take a sneak peek at what we made of DreamHost; its overall rating, and how it scored across some key areas: